sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 CECA and CDS/AIPT (now Cultural Vistas) will guide you through the process.

-Note: It is possible to extend your Visa up to one year total if you are staying at the same company.
+Note: It is possible to extend your visa up to one year total if you are staying at the same company.
-However, you will not be able to work for a different employer in a consecutive term unless you applied for the visa before you leave for the states.
+However, you will not be able to work for a different employer in a consecutive term unless you applied for the visa before you leave for the US.
 <section id="Paperwork-BeforeYouGo" />
 ### Before You Go
 Have a second (or third) copy of all travel documents: